w3c/strudy/issues/change-password-url-discontinuedreferences.md

   Passwords
 ---

-While crawling [A Well-Known URL for Changing Passwords](https://w3c.github.io/webappsec-change-password-url/), the following normative referenced were detected as pointing to discontinued specifications:
+While crawling [A Well-Known URL for Changing Passwords](https://w3c.github.io/webappsec-change-password-url/), the following normative references were detected as pointing to discontinued specifications:
 * [ ] [HTTP-SEMANTICS](https://httpwg.org/specs/rfc7231.html) has been obsoleted by [rfc9110](https://httpwg.org/specs/rfc9110.html)

 <sub>This issue was detected and reported semi-automatically by [Strudy](https://github.com/w3c/strudy/) based on data collected in [webref](https://github.com/w3c/webref/).</sub>